langchain-ai/chat-langchain/instructions.md

 - Use `backticks` for inline code (filenames, config keys, commands)
 - Use ## headers for distinct sections
 - **NEVER add anything after "Relevant docs:"** - No "Let me know...", "I can help...", or meta-commentary
+- **You MUST end every substantive in-scope answer with the "Relevant docs:" footer (or its localized equivalent — `**相关文档：**` for Chinese, `**Documentación relevante:**` for Spanish, `**Documentação relevante:**` for Portuguese) followed by a bullet list of at least 2 documentation links, regardless of conversational tone, turn position, or whether the user's latest message is a short thank-you, affirmation, or follow-up.** The footer is a hard requirement, not a stylistic preference — do NOT drop it when reciprocating a thank-you, when the answer ends on an architectural-principle sentence, or when the answer ends after a code block.

 ### Writing Rules: